 “I have spoken with the manager [Kenny Dalglish] since the game at Old Trafford and I realise I got things wrong,” Suarez said on Liverpool’s official website.

 “I’ve not only let him down, but also the club and what it stands for and I’m sorry.
-I made a mistake and I regret what happened.

 “I should have shaken Patrice Evra’s hand before the game and I want to apologise for my actions.

 “I would like to put this whole issue behind me and concentrate on playing football.”

 Suarez’s actions lit the fuse on an always volatile fixture and police and stewards were reportedly called into the tunnel area to calm the situation after Evra tried to confront his rival at half-time, sparking heated scenes between several players.

 Suarez scored in the 80th minute with Liverpool trailing 2-0, but United held on to win and Evra embarked on a wild post-match celebration that saw him appear to taunt the South American by celebrating right next to him.

 Dalglish also came in for heavy criticism after reacting angrily to questions about Suarez during a post-match television interview in which he rejected the chance to admit Suarez was out of order.